 - If you are thinking about applying for income protection cover, speak to a Financial Planner who is also a competitive cyclist or triathlete.
 When I spoke to other Financial Planners about my research and findings, I did not come across one person who had a detailed understanding of the ‘competitive cyclist exclusion’ for amateur or recreational cyclists.

-Spot the sandbagger in the blue!
+Spot the sandbagger in the light blue!

 Pat – sans lycra